 Western spruce budworm is a major defoliator of Douglas-fir and grand fir in Idaho.
-Affected acres continued their decline from approximately 717,000 acres in 2012 to approximately 368,000 acres in 2013.
+Approximately 529,000 acres were affected in 2014 compared to over 367,000 acres in 2013.
 Most of the defoliation is in southern Idaho.
-A late spring frost in parts of southern Idaho may be responsible for much of this decline.
-No Douglas-fir tussock moth defoliation was observed in Idaho in 2013, nor is any expected for at least the next 5 years.

-Other Agents

-Drier spring weather in 2013 contributed to a large decrease in needle disease on western larch.
-Approximately 16,000 acres was affected, compared to over 160,000 acres in 2012.
-Mortality of subalpine fir, attributed to balsam woolly adelgid, western balsam bark beetle and possible root disease was detected on over 24,000 acres.
+No Douglas-fir tussock moth defoliation was observed in Idaho in 2014, nor is any expected for at least the next 5 years.
+Other Agents Drier spring weather in 2014 contributed to a large decrease in needle diseases on conifers.
+Approximately 5,000 acres was affected, compared to over 16,000 acres in 2013.
+Mortality of subalpine fir, attributed to balsam woolly adelgid, western balsam bark beetle and possible root disease remained similar to 2013 at approximately 24,000 acres.